A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Abstract

 \section{Abstract}

-Sequential methods for synthetic realisation of random processes have a number of advantages as compared with spectral methods.
+Sequential methods for synthetic realisation of random processes have a number of advantages compared with spectral methods.
 In this article, the determination of optimal autoregressive (AR) models for reproducing a predefined target autocovariance function of a random process is addressed.
-To this end, a general formulation of the problem is developed.
-This formulation is linear and generalises the well-known Yule-Walker (YW) equations and a recent approach based on restricted AR models (Krenk approach).
+To this end, a novel formulation of the problem is developed.
+This formulation is linear and generalises the well-known Yule-Walker (Y-W) equations and a recent approach based on restricted AR models (Krenk-M{\o}ller approach, K-M).
 Two main features characterise the introduced formulation: (i) flexibility in the choice for the autocovariance equations employed in the model determination, and (ii) flexibility in the definition of the AR model scheme.
 Both features were exploited by a genetic algorithm to obtain optimal AR models for the particular case of synthetic generation of homogeneous stationary isotropic turbulence time series.
-The obtained models improved those obtained with the YW and Krenk approaches for the same model parsimony in terms of the global fitting of the target autocovariance function.
-The formulation for the one-dimensional multivariate case was also presented, highlighting the causes behind some computational bottlenecks.
+The obtained models improved those obtained with the Y-W and K-M approaches for the same model parsimony in terms of the global fitting of the target autocovariance function.
+Implications for the reproduced spectra are also discussed.
+The formulation for the multivariate case is also presented, highlighting the causes behind some computational bottlenecks.

 \